 The International ADR Mooting Competition comprises both mediation and arbitration in one competition and allows one student in each moot (not involving their home university) an opportunity to act as arbitrator and mediator.
 Its unique structure involves an arbitral hearing taking place immediately followed by mediation proceedings.
 This format was first pioneered in the 2010 competition and was a great success.

-The ADR Moot in 2013 was very successful and it was well attended by 19 teams which came from all around the world including Austria, China, HKSAR, India, Korea, Malaysia, Singapore, Slovakia and the United States.
+The ADR Moot in 2014 was very successful and it was well attended by 24 teams which came from all around the world including Australia, China, HKSAR, India, Korea, Malaysia, Pakistan, Poland, Singapore, Slovakia, Taiwan and the United Kingdom.

 The establishment of this unique alternative dispute resolution mooting competition owes much to a number of individuals and organizations.
 I thank Professor Tang Houzhi and Mr Yu Jianlong of CIETAC, without whose support and wise counsel the competition could not have been established.The former Dean for International Affairs Mr. Brian Gibson, and Professor George Bermann of Columbia University Law School have given their ever-present support and sound advice in organizing this moot competition.
 Thanks are also due to Mr. Joao Ribeiro, the Head of UNCITRAL - Regional Centre for Asia and the Pacific, for providing continuous support to this moot.
 UNCITRAL is the provider of several definitive texts in the field of alternative dispute resolution.
 I am also grateful to our colleagues of CityU and a number of administrative staff who have worked silently and diligently to make things happen for this moot competition.